Everlast® Epoxy vs Neverlast Flooring Episode 5 :

 Which brings us to another client of ours that had an urgent situation to stop water from leaking to their basement… filled with priceless artwork!

 A Saint Augustine Cathedral had a plywood substrate with tile on top.
-But water was leaking through, into the rooms below, and damaging the artworks being stored.
+But the water was leaking through, into the rooms below, and damaging the artworks being stored.
 They thought that the tile floor qualified as waterproof flooring for basements.

 Determined to prevent their artwork from being damaged further, an Everlast® Epoxy Certified Installer was brought in and applied the material on top of the tile.
 Years later and the leaking hasn’t returned.
 It worked so well that they brought the Everlast® Epoxy team back in a few years later to fix another floor that was causing problems.